avibnhm/geo-locator/README.md

 You need to get `geoip-city.dat` and `geoip-city-names.dat` and put them into the `data/` directory of this package.

-You could also run `npm run-script updatedb` to do this automatically.
+You could also run `geoip.updateMaxmindeDB` to do this automatically.

-**NOTE** that this requires a lot of RAM.
-It is known to fail on on a Digital Ocean or AWS micro instance.
-There are no plans to change this.  `geoip-lite` stores all data in RAM in order to be fast.